 • and more

-The list goes on and on, and every sensor in a security system has unique features and types of signal transmission to consider.
-The number of options can be downright dizzying, but it’s worth investing the time upfront to learn about the possibilities and make sure your system provides the right level of protection for your home or business.
+This list goes on and on, and every sensor in a security system has unique features and types of signal transmission to consider.
+The number of options can be downright dizzying, but it’s worth investing the time upfront to learn about the possibilities and ensure your system provides the right level of protection for your home or business.